aayushdalal/Fanite/README.md

 Embeddings (`arxiv_embeddings.npy`), the cleaned corpus (`cleaned_arxiv_papers.csv`), and the FAISS index (`paper_faiss.index`) are all computed once and persisted to disk.
 Every notebook checks `os.path.exists()` before recomputing anything — a 26-minute embedding job becomes a 1-second `np.load()` on every subsequent run.

 #### 🧩 Modular, three-notebook design
-Data preparation, retrieval/NLP prototyping, and agent orchestration are deliberately split across `EDA.ipynb`, `Search_Engine.ipynb`, and `RAG_Pipeline.ipynb`, with the reusable retrieval logic extracted into `src/search.py` — see [Engineering Decisions](#-engineering-decisions) for why this isn't just notebook hygiene.
+Data preparation, retrieval/NLP prototyping, and agent orchestration are deliberately split across `EDA.ipynb`, `Search_Engine.ipynb`, and `RAG_Pipeline.ipynb`, with the reusable retrieval logic extracted into `src/search.py`.

 #### 🔍 Reproducible by construction
 Sampling uses `random_state=42`, embeddings and indexes are content-addressed by fixed file paths, and every notebook can be re-run from a clean checkout and land on the exact same 50,000-paper corpus, the exact same vectors, and the exact same FAISS index.